joesan/joesan/README.md

-### About me 👋
+### About me

 Thanks for dropping by.
+Much appreciated 👋.
 This is the place where I'm most pensive!

 <!--
 **joesan/joesan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.